kyanvasu/kanvas-site/docs/kanvas-packages/workflows/rules.md

 '0');
 ```

-2. In the rules_conditions table, you going to create a conditions for the rule, in this case the field verb must be trade-walk for execute the action
+1. Set the logical condition needed for the rule to be executed, in this case the field verb must be trade-walk for execute the action

+We use [Symfony ExpressionLanguage](https://symfony.com/doc/current/components/expression_language.html) , to handle the login of each rule condition

 ```sql
 INSERT INTO `rules_conditions`